Hess Midstream LP research snapshot

 $37 to $46 before distributions

-More likely if Chevron maintains its planned activity, gas growth offsets flat oil volumes, capital spending stays near plan, distributions grow near 5%, and valuation remains close to the current income-oriented range.
+More likely if Chevron maintains its planned activity, gas growth offsets flat oil volumes, capital spending stays near the reduced plan, distributions keep growing near 5% a year, and valuation stays close to the current income-oriented range.

 Bearish case

-More likely if Bakken production declines, Chevron volumes fall below expectations, interest costs rise, debt refinancing becomes harder, or investors demand a much higher yield for concentrated midstream exposure.
+More likely if Bakken production declines, Chevron volumes fall below minimum commitments, interest costs rise, debt refinancing becomes harder, or investors demand a much higher yield for concentrated midstream exposure and push the stock toward the $32 low target.

 HESM AI technical analysis